 - Lewis in Meet the Robinsons is one of these.
 He gets better, and goes on to become the brilliant inventor Cornelius Robinson, whose inventions practically create an Utopian world.

-- Typically Gadget's inventions work out ok, but when they do fail it's usually quite spectacularly and often attributable to her absent-mindedness and Cloud Cuckoo Lander tendencies.
+- Typically, in Rescue Rangers, Gadget's inventions work out okay, but when they do fail it's usually quite spectacularly and often attributable to her absent-mindedness and Cloud Cuckoo Lander tendencies.

 - Klunk from Dastardly and Muttley in Their Flying Machines.

 - Whateley Universe: Several of the gadgeteers and devisers fall into this trope at the Whateley Academy.
 Mega-death may be the best example.
 His inventions have a tendency to misbehave violently at any inopportune moment.
 It doesn't help that Mega-Death has Diedrick's syndrome, which means that every so often, he starts ranting like Doctor Doom on a bad day.
 In a subversion, he's a very nice guy when he takes his medication.
 Even more of a subversion, he takes his medication regularly!